melt-umn/melt-website/content/silver/concepts/origins.md

  - `OriginInfo` productions are "sacred" (name and shape are compiler-assumed) and can't be changed without compiler and runtime support
  - `OriginInfoType` productions are "sacred" (name and shape are compiler-assumed) and can't be changed without compiler and runtime support
  - `OriginInfoType` productions are instantiated as singletons inside the runtime and don't have OI (same issue as above)
- - `List` isn't tracked and would need some special support from the runtime and compiler to be tracked.
-This would probably have disastrous performance implications if we changed it.
  - Some types are directly mentioned in the silver compiler as `nonterminalType`s and need to have a compiler-decided `tracked`ness.
 This `tracked`ness is alterable but requires compiler changes.
 Such types (and their current `tracked`ness) are as follows:
    - `core:Location` - no
    - `core:OriginNote` - no (see above)
    - `core:Either` - no
    - `core:reflect:*` - yes
-   - `core:List` - no (see above)
    - `silver:rewrite:Strategy` - no
    - `core:Maybe` - no
    - `core:ParseResult` - no